 Industry News · Monday, May 25, 2026

 The Hybrid Bet Is Landing.
-The V6 Hybrid Is Confirmed.
+The Next-Gen Hybrid Roadmap Is Confirmed.
 April’s Numbers Create a June Opportunity.

-Three stories from this week that intersect: Honda’s hybrids are winning on the Canadian sales floor, the large-vehicle chapter is now confirmed, and a soft April creates real buyer leverage heading into June.
+Three stories from this week that intersect: Honda’s hybrids are winning on the Canadian sales floor, the next-generation hybrid strategy is now committed in writing, and a soft April creates real buyer leverage heading into June.

 By Henry Chen Maple Honda · Vaughan Published 2026-05-25